-Gathering clear, structured feedback about services enables providers to develop them in ways which enhance their effectiveness and accessibility.
-The learning that comes from this type of evaluation can also help identify and promote models of best practice, as well as enable providers to identify trends, key issues and gaps in provision which can inform policy development and service provision more widely.
+By collecting clear, structured feedback, independent advocacy organisations can develop in ways that enhance their effectiveness and accessibility.
+The evaluation process can also identify and promote models of best practice, as well as identify trends, key issues, and gaps in independent advocacy, which can inform policy development and the advancement of independent advocacy more widely.

-1.4 Demonstrating impact: National outcomes and organisational outcomes
+Demonstrating impact: National outcomes and organisational outcomes